A generalization of the Nakayama functor: Introduction

 \end{Corollary} Note that this dimension is $n$ if and only if $P$ is $n$-Gorenstein.
 We also have a version of this result for small, locally bounded, and Hom-finite categories, see Theorem \ref{thm:N3}.
 As far as we know, these results have not been written down before.

 The paper is organized as follows.
 In Section \ref{Preliminaries} we recall the necessary preliminaries on adjunctions and monads that we need.
-In Section \ref{Nakayama functors section} we define Nakayama functors relative to adjoint pairs and endofunctors, provide examples, and give some different characterizations of them.
+In Section \ref{Nakayama functors section} we define Nakayama functors relative to adjoint pairs and endofunctors, and we provide examples.
+Furthermore, we give some different characterizations for when such Nakayama functors exist, see Proposition \ref{Extending Nakayama functor Adjoint pair}, Corollary \ref{Computing the Nakayama functor} and Theorem \ref{Isomorphism of monads adjoint pairs}, as well as proving a uniqueness result for such Nakayama functors, see Theorem \ref{Uniqueness Nakayama functor adjoint pairs}.
+We end the section by proving Theorem \ref{Admissible adjunction theorem introduction} above.
 In Section \ref{Gorenstein categories for comonads} we develop a theory of Gorenstein homological algebra for Nakayama functors relative to endofunctors.
-In Section \ref{Functor categories section} we describe our main example of a Nakayama functors relative to an adjoint pair, see Theorem \ref{Theorem:5}.
+In particular, we define Gorenstein $P$-projective and $I$-injective objects and show that they form a resolving and coresolving subcategory, see Proposition \ref{resolving and coresolving}.
+We also define the notion of $P$ being Iwanaga-Gorenstein, and we prove Theorem \ref{theorem:I5} above.
+In Section \ref{Functor categories section} we show that the functor category $\cB^{\cC}$ has a Nakayama functors relative to an adjoint pair, where $\cB$ is an abelian category and $\cC$ is locally bounded Hom-finite category, see Theorem \ref{Theorem:5}.